 Partnerships

 Partnerships are very similar.
 The IRS does not consider partners to be employees, so you’re once again required to take draws to pay yourself and are taxed like a sole proprietor.
-However, there is another option available called guaranteed payments.
-These are payments made to yourself from a partnership.
-They are not dependent on the partnership’s income, so guaranteed payments can be useful for the early startup years of your business when your partnership may not yet be profitable.
-While guaranteed payments are not technically draws, they are taxed similarly and are not subject to income tax withholding.
+However, another option is available: guaranteed payments.

 LLCs